-- Axe CSV

-- Axe-core

-- Axe HTML reporter

 - Manual number

 - OJAudit

-- SARIF

 - SonarQube

-8.3 Sources
+7.3 Sources

 This is an overview of all the sources that Quality-time can use to measure metrics.
 For each source, the metrics that the source can measure are listed.
 Also, a link to the source's own documentation is provided.